Fresheyeball/elm-guards/README.md

 ## User space?

-Guards a usually compiler feature, its even one Elm had, but it was removed.
+Guards are usually compiler feature, its even one Elm had, but it was removed.
 There are 3 advantages to doing this in user space.

   - Functions are total, (there is no way to avoid providing a default)